Frequently asked questions

-What are the rules for transporting animals at Eurowings?
+What conditions apply for the carriage of animals at Eurowings?

-Eurowings only transports dogs and cats.
-They must travel in the cabin.
+Eurowings only carries dogs and cats.
+These must be carried in the cabin.

-The following requirements must be met for your animal to be able to fly with you:
+The following requirements must be fulfilled for your animal to be able to fly with you:

-- Animals must be carried in a watertight, closed, breathable carrier (not a hard container) that they cannot bite through.
+- Animals must be carried in a watertight, closed, breathable bag (not a hard container) that they cannot bite through.

 - Both the animal and the bag together may weigh no more than 8 kg.

-- The animal must be able to stand upright in the carrier.
+- The animal must be able to stand upright in the bag.

 - The animal must be able to turn around and lie in a natural position.

-- Only one animal is allowed per carrier and per person.
+- Only one animal is allowed per bag and per person.

-Please note that we will not be able to transport your animal if the carrier does not meet the above requirements.
+Please note that we will not be able to carry your animal if the bag does not fulfil the above requirements.

-The provisions of the EU regulation on animal health requirements applicable to the non-commercial movement of pet animals, which entered into force on October 1, 2004, must also be observed.
-Please read this regulation before booking your flight or contact your vet, the German Veterinary Office or border control.
+The provisions of the EU regulation on animal health requirements applicable to the non-commercial movement of pet animals, which came into force on 1 October 2004, must also be observed.
+Please read this regulation before booking your flight or contact your vet, the Veterinary Office or border control.

 Category 1 attack dogs

-For safety reasons, we cannot transfer category 1 attack dogs such as pit bull terriers and Staffordshire bull terriers.
+For safety reasons, we cannot carry category 1 attack dogs such as pit bull terriers and Staffordshire bull terriers.

 Flights to the UK and Ireland

-Local entry unfortunately prevent us from transporting animals on flights from or to the UK and Ireland.
+Due to the local entry requirements, we are unfortunately unable to carry animals on flights from or to the UK and Ireland.

 Please note that the entry and exit of assistance dogs are subject to special regulations in the United Kingdom and Ireland.